SohelRana-aiub-Pro/Data-Driven-Online-Sales-Project-ML/README.md

 digital commerce can be enhanced with data-driven insights.

-For Implement in Local Server/PC , follow the code structure & Requirements Commands'
+For Implement in Local Server/PC , follow the 'Project code structure & Requirements Commands'
 ------------------------------------------------------------------------------------